Can A Lender Not Honor A Home Appraisal On Home Purchase

 - The sellers did not want to lower the sales price

 - The buyers could not cough up with the difference

 - On this case scenario, I killed the deal with the wholesale mortgage lender and took the file to a different correspondent lender where they did not have an appraisal review process

 - The different correspondent lender just went off the original FHA appraisal

 - FHA appraisals can be transferred from one lender to another

 Issues With Appraisal Review Process

-On a different case scenario, the appraisal review underwriter had a problem with the appraisal on a subject property that came with 7 lots and there were no comparables similar to the subject property.
-On this case scenario, the mortgage loan underwriter requested a second appraisal to justify the original appraisal and its price adjustments.
+On a different case scenario, the appraisal review underwriter had a problem with the appraisal on a subject property that came with 7 lots.
+There were no comparable sales similar to the subject property.
+On this case scenario, the mortgage underwriter requested a second appraisal to justify the original appraisal and its price adjustments.
 The second appraisal validated the first original appraisal and the mortgage loan got a clear to close and ended up closing on the loan.